Eisenstein degeneration of Euler systems: Overconvergent cohomology

-\begin{remark} Again, we do not know if this extension of Galois representations is split, so it could be either of the isomorphism classes (1) or (3) of \cref{thm:soule}, but in either case it is de Rham at $p$. \end{remark}
+\begin{remark} As with $V^c(f_\beta)$ above, we have not yet determined whether $V(f_\beta)$ is a split or non-split extension; so it could be either of the isomorphism classes (1) or (3) of \cref{thm:soule}, but in either case it is de Rham at $p$.
+We shall see shortly that it is in fact the non-split extension (3). \end{remark}